 Active-Duty Military and their Spouses

-On January 5, 2023, the SCRA was amended to provide a way for those who have a PCS move to carry their license with them to their new duty station.
+The SCRA was amended to provide a way for those who have a permanent change of station to carry their license with them to their new duty station.
 This reduces the burdens associated with interstate military moves and allows military spouses to obtain meaningful employment more easily.

 Other Uniformed Service Members, Veterans, and their Spouses